PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/why_rc_is_not_send.md

 # Why Rc<T> cannot be sent between threads

-We get an compile error if we try to send `Rc<T>` to another thread:
+We get a compile error if we try to send `Rc<T>` to another thread:

 ```rust
 use std::rc::Rc;